ghidragolf/ghidragolf.github.io/index.md

 * Q) I have feedback, how can I submit it?
-* A) At the end of the CTF, a link to  a survey will be posted in the Discord channel. other concerns/question/comments/inquires can be sent to "ghidragolf AT gmail [dot] com"
+* A) At the end of the CTF, a link to  a survey will be posted in the Discord channel.